billz/SocksProxy/README.md

 # 🧦 SocksProxy Plugin
-This plugin will add SOCKS proxy support to RaspAP.
+This plugin adds SOCKS v5 proxy support to RaspAP.

-> This plugin is under development and is **not functional** in its present state.
+> This plugin is currently in BETA.
+Please create an issue for bugs or start a discussion for anything else.
+Thanks!

 ## Contents
  - [Installation](#installation)